jyntran/aws-cert/notes/developer-associate.md

 - default visibility timeout: 30 seconds
 - increase it if your task takes >30 seconds
 - maximum is 12 hours
+- `ChangeMessageVisiblity` changes visibility timeout of specified message in a queue

 Short Polling
 - returned immediately even if no messages are in the queue

 Long Polling
 - polls the queue periodically and only returns a response when a message is in the queue or timeout is reached
+- more efficient

 ## SNS